Culture Secretary – protect our BBC, for the arts and for everyone

 The Government has imposed further deep cuts on the BBC, and has threatened to abolish its funding model entirely.

-As Culture Secretary, Nadine Dorries froze the licence fee below inflation until 2024, creating a hole of £285 million in the BBC’s finances.1
+As Culture Secretary, Nadine Dorries froze the licence fee below inflation until 2024, creating a hole of over £285 million in the BBC’s finances.1

-In 2027, the Government has signalled that it will abolish the licence fee altogether – a move that could limit access to our national public broadcaster and diminish the range and quality of its output.
+In 2027, the Government has signalled that it may abolish the licence fee altogether – a move that could limit access to our national public broadcaster and diminish the range and quality of its output.
 Ministers have not suggested an alternative funding model.

 - End Government attacks on the BBC now.